PhamHung2020/Simple-SGX-based-DSP-Engine/README.md

 This project provides a simple DSP engine running on Intel SGX using HotCalls, designed to benchmark and analyze query leakage in secure stream processing systems.

+## Organization

+- config: Configuration files for compiling SGX projects.
+- include: Header files for the project.
+- src: Source code for the DSP engine and benchmarks.
+- scripts: Scripts to run benchmarks and manage experiments.
+- libraries: External libraries used in the project.
+- notebooks: Jupyter notebooks and Python code for data analysis, visualization, and produce results in the paper.

 ## Prerequisites

 This project is tested on Ubuntu 22.04 LTS, with following dependencies: